-The Fugitives is best experienced as a four-piece band (guitar, bass, drums and lead guitar), but is also available as a trio (guitar, bass, and drums).
-It is also possible to book a duo or solo performer.
-Contact us for help in determining what size band is right for your venue.
+Jim Briggs and The Fugitives plays traditional, classic and modern country music, and is best experienced as a four-piece band (Jim with bassist Eric Schreiber, drummer Pat O’Shea and Scot Silver on lead guitar), but is also available as a trio (guitar, bass, and drums).
+Use the contact form below for help in determining what size band is right for your venue.

 This is an original song in the “outlaw country” genre, featuring the full band.